 Heading to shallower water, we spotted this obese starfish.
 Starfish usually feed on bivalves, but getting its meal is not easy.
 You see, once a starfish catches an oyster, scallop, clam, or any bivalve, it grips the shell with thousands of tubular structures in its arms.
 The starfish then slowly but steadily pries the bivalve open.
 The battle could take hours, but eventually, the shell’s adductor muscle tires and gives in.

 Once the starfish feels a gap—that opening might only be a millimeter—it inserts its stomach to digest the soft tissues of the mollusk inside.

 A healthy reef system is important not only for the survival of marine life and preservation of a thriving marine system.
 Its importance extends to terrestrial life as well.
 Reef systems protect the coastline from waves and tropical storms, control the amount of nitrogen and carbon in the sea, and provide and recycle nutrients that are needed in all life on Earth.

 In addition, coral reefs are important to industries such as fishery, tourism, science, and even pharmaceuticals.

-As we descended, we saw a dark something in the distance.
+As we ascended to 60 feet, we saw a dark something in the distance.
 As we neared the dark object, we suddenly let out a stream of bubbles.
 Bubbles of glee and excitement!
 We finally reached the famed plane wreck of Tambuli, a popular local diving landmark.